Policy

 Open Access Policy

 The Conrado Journal is an open access journal.
-All its content is published free of charge and immediately under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0), the full terms of which are detailed in the 'Copyright' section of this page.
+All its content is published free of charge and immediately under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0), the full terms of which are detailed in the 'Copyright' of the journal.

 It operates based on the Budapest Open Access Initiative Declaration - BOAI 2002.
 According to this Open Access policy, users are permitted to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without any financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself (http://www.budapestopenaccessinitiative.org/translations/spanish-translation).